 Tag Archives | racism

-Steve Chase is a member of Putney (Vt.)
-Meeting and currently serves as the manager of academic initiatives at the International Center on Nonviolent Conflict (ICNC) in Washington, D.C.
-He is the author of two Pendle Hill pamphlets and a regular contributor to ICNC's Minds of the Movement, an ICNC blog on the people and power of civil resistance.Posted in: November 2017 Books, Quaker Libraries, Uncategorized
+Steve Chase is a member of Friends Meeting of Washington (D.C.), the manager of Academic Initiatives at the International Center on Nonviolent Conflict (ICNC), and an organizer with the Occupation Free DC anti-police brutality campaign.
+He is a published author and a regular contributor to ICNC's Minds of the Movement blog.Posted in: Books That Have Changed Us, November 2018 Books, Quaker Book Reviews